Plate Compactor vs. Jumping Jack vs. Roller: Which Compactor Do You Need?

 - •Soil type determines compactor type — using a plate compactor on clay or a jumping jack on gravel produces inadequate compaction regardless of how many passes you make

-- •Plate compactors are for granular materials — sand, gravel, crushed stone, and paver base.
-They compact by vibrating particles into a denser arrangement
+- •Plate compactors are for granular materials — sand, gravel, crushed stone, and paver base

-- •Jumping jacks (rammers) are for cohesive soils — clay, silt, and mixed soils.
-They compact by delivering high-impact blows that force air and water out of soil
+- •Jumping jacks (rammers) are for cohesive soils — clay, silt, and mixed soils

 - •Failed compaction is invisible until it's expensive — settling shows up weeks to months after the project is "finished," causing cracked pavers, sunken trenches, and damaged concrete